Arize-ai/phoenix/DEVELOPMENT.md

 ```

 Once installed, the pre-commit hooks configured in `.pre-commit-config.yaml` will automatically run prior to each `git commit`.
 Pre-commit hooks can be skipped by passing the `-n`/ `--no-verify` flag to the `git commit` command.

+## Contributing Notebooks

+To add or modify a Jupyter notebook, the following commands are needed to pass CI.

+- `hatch run type:check`: Run type checks
+- `hatch run style:fix`: Runs formatters
+- `hatch run notebooks:clean`: Removes cell output and notebook metadata to keep the diff as small as possible

 ## Building the Package